awsdocs/amazon-sns-developer-guide/doc_source/sms_publish-to-phone.md

 `AWS.SNS.SMS.MaxPrice`
 The maximum amount in USD that you are willing to spend to send the SMS message\.
 Amazon SNS will not send the message if it determines that doing so would incur a cost that exceeds the maximum price\.
-This attribute has no effect if your month\-to\-date SMS costs have already exceeded the limit set for the `MonthlySpendLimit` attribute, which you set using the `SetSMSAttributes` request\.
+This attribute has no effect if your month\-to\-date SMS costs have already exceeded the quota set for the `MonthlySpendLimit` attribute, which you set using the `SetSMSAttributes` request\.
 If you are sending the message to an Amazon SNS topic, the maximum price applies to each message delivery to each phone number that is subscribed to the topic\.

 `AWS.SNS.SMS.SMSType`